 "I remember looking out of my classroom window and it looked larger than life and now I love seeing the same kinds of smiles on other kids' faces that were on mine at their ages," said Brauneker, once a Nativity Catholic School student and now the parent of two other Nativity graduates, who for many years has served as director of an affair organizers say is one of Hillsborough County's largest family-friendly annual attractions.

 Brauneker again will see those faces Wednesday (Nov.
-16) when the 47th annual Novemberfest starts its five-day run on the grounds of the school and Nativity Catholic Church, at the southeast corner of State Road 60 and Bryan Road.
+16) when the 47th annual Novemberfest starts its five-day run on the grounds of the school and Nativity Catholic Church and school campus, located at the southeast corner of State Road 60 and Bryan Road.

 New amid the almost 30 midway rides — which include the returning giant spinning-disc Moonraker — is the 52-foot-high Nitro.

 Brauneker describes it as the ultimate "thrill ride" that swings back and forth while rotating in a circle.

 "It will get you sick for sure," he joked.